JaxGaussianProcesses/GPJax/docs/sharp_bits.md

 matrices is hopefully now apparent, an awkward numerical instability _gotcha_ can arise due to floating-point rounding errors.
-When we evaluate a covariance function on a set of points that are very _close_ to one another, eigenvalues of the corresponding covariance matrix can get very small.
+When we evaluate a covariance function on a set of points that are very _close_ to one another, eigenvalues of the corresponding Gram matrix can get very small.
 So small that after numerical rounding, the smallest eigenvalues can become negative-valued.
 While not truly less than zero, our computer thinks they are, which becomes a problem when we want to compute a Cholesky factor since this requires that the input matrix is positive-definite.
 If there are